 - Target market for the house

-Secondly, it was clear in this case that since the owners were living there and had two small children, there were limits to what I could expect from the frazzled mom in the few days she had before the first open house.
+In the house with the dark basement, the owners were living there with their two small children.
+There were practical limits to what I could expect from a frazzled mom in the few short days before her first open house.

 In an ideal world, I would have repainted the entire basement and brought in all new furniture.
-But given all the above factors, working with what they had was the best option.
+But given all the constraints, working with what they had was the best option.

 Since the current wall color was so dark, it would have required priming and several coats to cover with a lighter color.
 This would not have been easy since the room functioned as the kids’ playroom and the laundry would not be accessible with all the furniture piled into the middle of the room to allow for painting.